Joice-ops/Classification-Group-Project/README.md

 ## Introduction :book:

 This project involves building a predictive model to determine whether customers of a fictional telecommunications company will churn.
 Churn analysis is crucial for understanding why customers discontinue their services and what factors contribute to this decision.
-The dataset contains information about 7043 customers in California, including various demographic details, company's services and products, Churn Score, and Customer Lifetime Value (CLTV) index.
+The dataset contains information about 7043 customers in California, including various demographic details, the company's services and products, customers' family members, Churn Score, and Customer Lifetime Value (CLTV) index.

 ## Project Structure :bookmark_tabs: